 Ever wonder why beavers build dams?
-Well, beavers want to protect their families just like we do which is one reason we love them.
+I know, it is not something you think about every day.
+But when you do…Beavers want to protect their families just like we do which is one reason we love them.
 To learn more about North America’s largest rodent and why they remind us of mini submarines, read our blog “Beavers”.

 Beavers have lots of predators.
 Everything from bears, wolves, coyotes, eagles, mountain lions and lots of other animals who would like to eat the beavers.
 And to learn more about some of these predators, read our blogs “Gray Wolves”, “Red Wolves” and “Black Bears”.